-For students interested in employment as a green collar professional, the Environmental Science degree is designed for transfer to baccalaureate programs in environmental science, ecology, or natural resources management.
-The Plant Science degree program explores the broad field of plant science from forestry to landscaping to fruit and vegetable production, and the curriculum is specifically designed for transfer to the Natural Resource Science degree at University of Maryland College Park.
+- Plant Science degree students explore the broad field of plant science from forestry to landscaping to fruit and vegetable production, and the curriculum is specifically designed for transfer to the Natural Resource Science degree at University of Maryland College Park.

 Hi!
 We would be happy to share more information about our programs.

 Please submit the form and we will be in touch shortly!